Western Union vs Xoom: Which Is Better in 2026?

 • The recipient uses a mobile wallet

-• You are sending to a major corridor where Xoom undercuts Western Union on price
+• You are sending to a major corridor where Xoom undercuts Western Union on price.
+If you're also weighing Wise as an alternative, our Western Union vs. Wise comparison lays out the corridor math.

 • You want a slightly more polished app for repeat sends